locket0115/chessai/README.md

 TODO:

+fix bug
+- when pawn en-passant capture sound and move sounds plays simultaneously
-fix bug when king can capture same team when the piece captured checked piece
+- when king can capture same team when the piece captured checked piece